abrotman/related-domains-by-dns/rdbd-reorg.md

 ## Changes from -02 to -03

 - Incorporated feedback/comments from IETF-105
+- Suggest list dicussion move to dnsop@ietf.org
-- Adopted some experimental RRCODE value
+- Adopted some experimental RRCODE values
 - Fixed normative vs. informative refs
 - Changed the examples to use the PoC implementation.
 - Restructured text a lot